amplifyeyecare-logo-base2-icon

 Most ADHD patients are dismissed as strong visually, thinking that they only require compensatory strategies, but this isn't the case.
 Their biggest problem is communication.
 Many of those who have difficulty communicating start to show behavioral issues.
 And behavioral issues tend to diminish more once the patient is understood and approached appropriately.

-Access top-quality eye care for a pediatric eye exam by visiting our reputable optometry clinic in Bellflower, catering to patients from Long Beach, Lakewood, and Los Angeles.
+Get superior care when you schedule an appointment for a pediatric eye exam at our renowned optometry clinic in Bellflower, attracting patients from Long Beach, Lakewood, and Los Angeles.
 Call (562) 925-6591 or fill out this form to make an appointment today.

 Visit a Children's Vision vision clinic at an Amplify EyeCare practice near you: